dobicinaitis/tailwind-cli-extra/readme.md

 This repository employs [GitHub Actions](https://github.com/dobicinaitis/tailwind-cli-extra/actions) to generate patched versions of the upstream CLI tool whenever a new version of Tailwind CSS or daisyUI is released.

+> [!NOTE]
+> Automatic upgrades are currently paused.
+A new version, built using Tailwind v4,
+> will be made available after the stable version of daisyUI v5 is released.

 ## Usage

 * Download the latest executable from